travis-ci/docs-travis-ci-com/user/caching.md

 * The pull request target branch cache.
 * The repository default branch cache.

-If none of the previous locations contain a valid cache, the build creates a new pull request cache after the build.
+If none of the previous locations contain a valid cache, the build will continue without a cache.

+After the first pull request build is run, it creates a new pull request cache.

 > Note that if a repository has "build pushes" set to "off", neither the target branch nor the master branch can ever be cached.